SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 completes before ``mapInPlace`` starts modifying the array, so there isn't a conflict.

+..
+TR: If you have a conflict using overlapping inout writes, you can make an explicit copy using a var, and then you have to merge the two values after.

+   func (inout foo, closure) { c() }
+   var f = 100
+   func(&f) { f += 1 }  // Error
+   // FIXME: Use a local variable to copy 'f'.

 **Operate on a whole structure instead of its properties.**
 Instead of passing multiple properties of a structure as in-out parameters to the same function,